-Inspired by Plato (c.
+Inspired by Plato's (c.
 424 BC to c.
-348 BC)'s quote, "Philosophy begins in wonder".
-The titled responsion is trope mixed with truth.
+348 BC) quote, "Philosophy begins in wonder".
+The titled responsion is a trope mixed with truth.
 Prima facie, the book of love (that I am referring to) is a Symposium of sorts.

-Expanding the ethical tome of Immanuel Kant's Metaphysics of Morals (1785) my ethical claim is bound to categories itself sui generis with beauty, wonder and our movement towards an orderly forme of chaos.
+Expanding the ethical tome of Immanuel Kant's Metaphysics of Morals (1785) my ethical claim is bound to categorize itself sui generis with beauty, wonder, and our movement towards an orderly form of chaos.
 The rational mind with starry skies above is simply our best interpretation originating from the collective constellations between our ears.

-In the dialogues of Socrates in The Republic, Plato presents an argument which leads us to conclude that the human intellect is not capable of grasping the truth.
-In the Theaetus, Plato presents the youth Socrates with some very difficult paradoxes.
+In the dialogues of Socrates in The Republic, Plato presents an argument that leads us to conclude that the human intellect is not capable of grasping the truth.
+In Theaetetus, Plato presents the youth Socrates with some very difficult paradoxes.
 These are the exchange which follows:

-Socrates: If you believe that you are wise, then you know the truth, Theaetus; and if you suspect that perhaps you had already thought of those questions before?
+Socrates: If you believe that you are wise, then you know the truth, Theaetetus; and if you suspect that perhaps you had already thought of those questions before?